srujayk/PokeDex/README.md

 # PokeDex

+By Srujay Korlakunta and Vineeth Yeevani.
+Coded for the [Mobile Developers of Berkeley](http://mobiledevsberkeley.edu) training program.

 This is a simple app that allows users to search for Pokemon in a variety of ways, emulating a real PokeDex.

 Some of the features included in the app: